 A valid park permit is required to hike on the Barron Canyon Trail.
 You can obtain one at the Sand Lake Gate office.
-In 2018, this permit office was open from May 22 to October 8th.

 Worth noting – I had pretty much no cell phone service here with my carrier (Telus).
 Only at the gate, did I have 3G service.

 There is no snow removal of the roads in this area in the winter, so please consider this a seasonal activity.